Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Didn't do any coding, but sat down and sudo coded out the project.
 First time sudo coding!
 Interesting.
 Used a gsheet.

+### Day 6: Feb 29th, 2020

+#### Today's Progress
+- Refactored code to split text converstion into 5 different search pages
+- Set up express-sessions to have custom session id's for the different searches
+- Completed the text conversation back and forth for search 1

+#### Thoughts:
+Lots of good progress tonight!
+Programmed for 2.5 hours like it was nuthin'.
+Really am enjoying express-sessions so far.